Parallels (TV series)

-Parallels (Parallèles; stylized as Para//èles) is a French science-fiction streaming television series about four teenage friends who are affected by a physics experiment which fractures spacetime, sending their lives in divergent directions.
+Parallels (Parallèles; stylized as Para//èles) is a French science-fiction television series about four teenage friends who are affected by a physics experiment which fractures spacetime, sending their lives in divergent directions.
 It was produced by Daïmôn Films and Empreinte Digitale for the Walt Disney Company.
-The series premiered on Disney+ on March 23, 2022 in France, the US, and other countries.
+The series premiered on Disney+ on 23 March 2022 in France, the US, and other countries.

 Plot

 Four lifelong friends preparing to start high school – Bilal, Romane, and brothers Sam and Victor – find their reality disrupted when the test of an experimental particle collider sends them into parallel worlds.